-Real-Time Operating System multi-tasking primitives: the main goal for this project is to have the students become familiar with programming under a commercial real-time operating system.
+- Microcontroller programming: students program the 68HC12 microcontroller to act as an interval timer.
+This assembly language program measures the inter-arrival time of a series of 1000 pulses using the hardware timers available on the processor.
+Using these timers the students see how to measure with microsecond resolution. - Real-Time Operating System multi-tasking primitives: the main goal for this project is to have the students become familiar with programming under a commercial real-time operating system.
 Using VxWorks as an example of a commercial real-time operating system, students learn how to program using its concurrency and synchronization primitives.
 The team must implement a concurrent system such as a transit simulation or an automated factory.
-The programming is done within a simulated target system running on the development station.

-Real-Time Operating System performance measurements: there are two smaller projects that fall into this category.
+The programming is done within a simulated target system running on the development station. - Real-Time Operating System performance measurements: there are two smaller projects that fall into this category.
 These programs run in the target systems.
 Both projects make use of the microcontroller project as a timing device.
 In the first project the students learn how to schedule a periodic task under VxWorks.
 This task is toggling a bit on the printer port.
-The microcontroller timer measures the inter-arrival time and jitter of these softwaregenerated periodic pulses.
-The second project measures the interrupt response time of the target system by having the microcontroller measure the time between generating an interrupt signal to the target and receiving its response.
-These two projects are run on the target systems and the microcontroller collects 1000 samples with 1.0 microsecond resolution and displays the results.

-Final project: there is a final programming project.
+The microcontroller timer measures the inter-arrival time and jitter of these periodic pulses.
+The second project measures the interrupt response time of the system by having the microcontroller measure the time between generating an interrupt signal to the target and receiving a response from the target.
+These two projects are run on the target systems. - Final project: there is a final programming project.
 This project is usually of student motivated with each team thinking of a project.
 We have seen implementations of user-level drivers for the devices on the target system, an ultrasound distance measurement, simple video games, and a digital oscilloscope.